-- A. Faculty governance is carried out through decisions made at Faculty Meetings and through a system of committees of the Faculty. - B. Faculty Meetings, presided over by the President, are generally held on the first Friday of each month.

-C. Eligibility to Vote

-- 1. All the faculty as herein defined are expected to attend Faculty Meetings and are eligible to vote: - a. all full-time members of the Faculty (including those on phased employment) and faculty holding shared appointments at the rank of Assistant Professor or above, - b.
-Visiting Instructors, Librarians, Artists-in-Residence, Writers-in-Residence, full-year full-time Lecturers, and full-year full-time Teaching Associates, - c. the President, the Vice President for Academic Affairs, the Dean of the Faculty, the Dean of Admissions and Financial Aid, the Associate Dean of the Faculty, the Dean of Student Affairs, the Associate Dean of the Faculty for Academic Advising, the Dean of Special Programs, the Registrarand Director of Institutional Research, the Senior Associate Director of Admissions, the Director of University Without Walls, the Director of Master of Arts in Liberal Studies Program, the Director of Summer Sessions and Summer Special Programs, the Dayton Director of the Tang Teaching Museum and Art Gallery, the Malloy Curator of the Tang Teaching Museum and Art Gallery and the Director of Intercultural Studies, - d. such other administrative officers as may be appointed to the Faculty by the Board of Trustees upon recommendation of the President after consultation with the CAPT and with the concurrence of the Faculty, and - e. members of the full-time faculty appointed to administrative positions within the College.
+- A. Faculty governance is carried out through decisions made at Faculty Meetings and through a system of committees of the Faculty.
+The primary purpose of Faculty Meetings is to provide a forum for discussion on important college matters and to facilitate governance of college affairs. - B. Faculty Meetings, presided over by the President, are generally held on the first Friday of each month. - C. Eligibility to Vote - 1.
+All the faculty as herein defined are expected to attend Faculty Meetings and are eligible to vote: - a. all full-time members of the Faculty (including those on phased employment) and faculty holding shared appointments at the rank of Assistant Professor or above, - b.
+Visiting Instructors, Librarians, Artists-in-Residence, Writers-in-Residence, full-year full-time Lecturers, and full-year full-time Teaching Associates, - c. the President2^{} the Vice President for Academic AffairsDean of the Faculty/Vice President for Academic Affairs2^{} the Dean of the Faculty, the Associate Dean of the Faculty for Personnel, Development, and Diversity; the Associate Dean of the Faculty for Infrastructure, Sustainability, and Civic Engagement; -the Associate Dean of the Faculty for Academic Policy and Advising; the Dean of Admissions and Financial Aid2^{} the Associate Dean of the Faculty for Academic Policy and Advising; the Dean of Admissions and Financial Aid2^{} the Associate Dean of the Faculty for Academic Advising, the Dean of Student Affairs2^{} the Associate Dean of the Faculty for Academic Advising, the Dean of Special Programs2^{} the Registrar; and the Director of Institutional Research2^{} the Senior Associate Director of Admissions the Director of Summer Academic Programs and ResidenciesSummer Sessions and Summer Special Programs1^{} the Dayton Director of the Tang Teaching Museum and Art Gallery2^{} the Malloy Curator of the Tang Teaching Museum and Art Gallery2^{} and the Director of Intercultural Studies2^{} - d. such other administrative officers as may be appointed to the Faculty by the Board of Trustees upon recommendation of the President after consultation with the CAPT and with the concurrence of the Faculty, and - e. members of the full-time faculty appointed to administrative positions within the College.
 These individuals retain their right to vote at Faculty Meetings but not to run for committees or to vote in committee elections. - 2.
 A voting member of the Faculty who is on leave of absence may vote in Faculty Meetings.
 Faculty members on leave will be notified of Faculty Meetings only through normal College channels. - 3.
-Proxy votes and absentee ballots are not allowed in Faculty Meetings.

-D. Eligibility to Attend

-- 1. Departmental assistants, part-time faculty and administrators without faculty status are invited to attend and participate in Faculty Meetings, on a permanent or temporary basis, but without a vote. - 2.
+Proxy votes and absentee ballots are not allowed in Faculty Meetings. - D. Eligibility to Attend - Departmental assistants, part-time faculty and administrators without faculty status are invited to attend and participate in Faculty Meetings, on a permanent or temporary basis, but without a vote. - 2.
 The following students are also invited to attend but without a vote: six students to be selected in a manner determined by the Student Senate, students on faculty and all-College committees when items relevant to their committees are on the agenda, one representative from the Skidmore Radio Station, one representative of the Skidmore Television Station, and one representative of the Skidmore News.